 I use mail organizers to store my baking sheets.
 They come in plastic and stainless steel.
 I use the stainless steel and they do give a bit if the sheet is a little too deep for it to fit.
-That way they are all stored upright and easy to access.
-The mail organizers are usually around 10 bucks apiece.

 I had a useless cabinet next to my dishwasher (it was only about 12" wide) and was pondering a better way to store those large objects without stacking them under the oven.